 But where do consumers with poor credit history and no savings turn?
 Not many financial borrowing products are available to those who need it most.
 Christmas loans are a cheery-sounding financial product that offer fast cash during the holiday season to those who may not be able to borrow elsewhere.
 But are these loans naughty or nice?

-Before taking out a loan, do your research and compare several financial products and services when shopping for a Christmas loan.
+Before taking out a loan, do your research and compare several financial products and services.
 Some loan interest rates and fee structures could cost you more than you were willing to borrow in the first place.
 When comparison shopping for a Christmas loan, review:

 - The loan’s interest rate